TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 ### Installation

-<p align="justify">In order to install Epitome, pip needs to be installed globally.
-After that, django must be installed.
+<p align="justify">In order to install Epitome, python 3 must be installed in order to create a virtual environment.
+After that, django must be installed via pip.
 Create a new project using django’s “startproject” command, and in that new project, import the Epitome files.
 Epitome will be finally set up using the settings.py script and will run using the embedded server.</p>

 In an Ubuntu based operating system: